If you have hardwood flooring in your home, how does it look? Is it time to refinish, and what's the cost?

-Oil based polyurethane requires 3 coats and 12 hours drying time between coats.
+Oil-based polyurethane requires 3 coats and 12 hours of drying time between coats.

 2. Water Based Polyurethane

-If you are are going for a grey-stained, white-stained or white-washed hardwood floor, you will need to use a water based polyurethane finish since it remains clear over time, compared to oil based finishes - as mentioned above - that amber which looks great with natural or red and brown tones but will yellow when applied to grays and whites.
+If you are going for a grey-stained, white-stained, or white-washed hardwood floor, you will need to use a water-based polyurethane finish since it remains clear over time, compared to oil-based finishes - as mentioned above - that amber which looks great with natural or red and brown tones but will yellow when applied to grays and whites.

 3. Rubio Monocoat Finish

 Rubio Monocoat is a unique plant-based hard-wax oil produced in Belgium.
 It protects and colors wood in a single coat.
-Rubio Monocoat oil wood floor finishes are completely VOC-free, natural and non-toxic.
+Rubio Monocoat oil wood floor finishes are entirely VOC-free, natural, and non-toxic.
 You may notice a mild vegetable oil smell initially that is not bothersome at all.
 This finish comes in over 40 colors.